Advertisers Activists Collective: 2016 - Ongoing

 The power of the advertising creative to change norms

-The Advertisers Activists Collective (AAC) was launched by AI in early 2016 as a means to reach out specifically to the advertising industry in Africa on LGBT issues.
+The Advertisers Activists Collective (AAC) was launched by Accountability International in early 2016 as a means to reach out specifically to the advertising industry in Africa on LGBT issues.

 In 2015, Accountability International launched the Destabilising Heteronormativity project which aims to improve access to health and other human rights for people in Africa who are lesbian, gay, bisexual, queer, transgender, intersex, or gender non-conforming (LGBTIQGNC) and all other forms of sexual orientation and gender identity and expression (SOGIE) that exist.

 The AAC is the arm of this work that works specifically with the advertising industry.